FIWARE/tutorials.NGSI-v2/docs/entity-relationships.md

 ## Architecture

 This application will only make use of one FIWARE component - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
-Usage of the Orion Context Broker (with proper context data flowing through it) is sufficient for an application to qualify as _“Powered by FIWARE”_.
+Usage of the Orion Context Broker is sufficient for an application to qualify as _”Powered by FIWARE”_.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 Therefore, the architecture will consist of two elements: